 Nutritional Therapy Medical formula necessary for the treatment of phenylketonuria (PKU), specified inborn errors of metabolism, or other metabolic disorders.
-After Deductible, Enrollee pays nothing Enteral therapy is covered when Medical Necessity criteria are met and when given through a PEG, J tube, or orally or for an eosinophilic gastrointestinal disorder.
-Necessary equipment and supplies for the administration of enteral therapy are covered as Devices, Equipment and After Deductible, Enrollee pays 15% coinsurance Supplies.
-Parenteral therapy (total parenteral nutrition).
-After Deductible, Enrollee pays nothing

-Necessary equipment and supplies for the administration of parenteral therapy are covered as Devices, Equipment and Supplies.
+After Deductible, Enrollee pays 15% Plan Coinsurance Enteral therapy is covered when Medical Necessity criteria are met and when given through a PEG, J tube, or orally or for an eosinophilic gastrointestinal disorder.
+Necessary equipment and supplies for the administration of enteral therapy are covered as Devices, Equipment and Supplies.
+After Deductible, Enrollee pays 15% coinsurance Parenteral therapy (total parenteral nutrition).
+Necessary equipment and supplies for the administration of parenteral therapy are covered as Devices, Equipment and After Deductible, Enrollee pays 15% Plan Coinsurance